gamblevore/speedie/Documentation/Cake.md

 • Within 1.5 years of having successfully built a community, a `Cake` JIT will be created for ARM, running `Cake` apps on ARM at native speed.

-• `Cake` allows to hand-writen ASM that runs on any platform.
+• `Cake` allows to hand-write ASM that runs on any platform.
 It will be a great way to learn ASM!

 • `Cake` has many SIMD instructions... useful for 3D graphics, audio, etc.